-Project Title Project Organisation Project Description Many cultures ONE strong community Centre The event will include guest speakers sharing cultural stories of resilience.
+Project Title Project Organisation Project Description Many cultures ONE strong community Multicultural Affairs Centre The event included guest speakers who shared stories of resilience.
+Local residents shared food, stories of their arrivals and the challenges and successes they have faced.